hughperkins/coriander/doc/roadmap.md

 ## Host-side

-- generalize structs containing pointers, eg have a config file saying how to handle them?
+- need to handle requests to copy from a hostside offset not equal to the start of an allocated region

 ## Tensorflow